 Our role at Irvine Bay is to attract more jobs to North Ayrshire by promoting the Irvine Bay area as a vibrant, attractive, competitive and sustainable business location.

 Major inward investment opportunities are available to create new jobs in the area.
-In March 2012 Irvine was awarded Enterprise Area status for a large area of land, providing incentives for businesses that relocate to the area. i3 - Irvine Innovation and industry is already being marketed as a major opportunity for inward investment in the area, with the Enterprise Area benefits applying across much of the business park and commercial property already available.
+In March 2012 Irvine was awarded Enterprise Area status for a large area of land, providing incentives for businesses that relocate to North Ayrshire. i3 - Irvine Innovation and industry is already being marketed as a major opportunity for inward investment in North Ayrshire, with the Enterprise Area benefits applying across much of the business park and commercial property already available.

 North Ayrshire Economic Development Services provides support to local business and those seeking to relocate.